-Generally, they advise, a passenger vehicle is “a motor vehicle designed or adapted primarily to carry people on highways and streets.
+Generally, Canadian law states that a passenger vehicle is “a motor vehicle designed or adapted primarily to carry people on highways and streets.
 It seats a driver and no more than eight passengers.
-Most cars, station wagons, vans, and some pick-up trucks are passenger vehicles”.
+Most cars, station wagons, vans, and some pick-up trucks are passenger vehicles."

-2) Vehicles classed as "Motor Vehicles" use CCA Class 10, as do "Passenger Vehicles" that cost $30,000 or less, not including taxes.
-Passenger vehicles costing more than $30,000 are considered luxury vehicles and belong in Class 10.1:
+Vehicles classed as "Motor Vehicles" use CCA Class 10, as do "Passenger Vehicles" that cost $30,000 or less, not including taxes.
+Passenger vehicles costing more than $30,000 are considered luxury vehicles and use CCA Class 10.1.

 |Rules and Definitions||Class 10||Class 10.1|